Hamza-Elhaj/Hamza-Elhaj/README.md

 👋 **Hi there, I’m Hamza Elhaj**

-👨‍🎓 I am a data scientist and a current PhD candidate at Anglia Ruskin University..
+👨‍🎓 I am a data scientist and a current PhD candidate at Anglia Ruskin University.

 I have a passion about dealing with data and learning new tools.
 I love to explore more about machine learning techniques.
 I'm curious 🧐  about what’s new in this field.
 I would love to hear from you 👐.